Carbidopa/levodopa/entacapone

-Carbidopa/levodopa/entacapone, sold under the brand name Stalevo among others, is a dopaminergic fixed-dose combination medication that contains carbidopa, levodopa, and entacapone for the treatment of Parkinson's disease.
+Carbidopa/levodopa/entacapone, sold under the brand name Stalevo among others, is a dopaminergic fixed-dose combination medication that contains carbidopa, an inhibitor of aromatic amino acid decarboxylation; levodopa, an aromatic amino acid; and entacapone, an inhibitor of catechol-O-methyltransferase for the treatment of Parkinson's disease.

 Medical uses

-Carbidopa/levodopa/entacapone is indicated for the treatment of Parkinson's disease.
+In the United States, carbidopa/levodopa/entacapone is indicated for the treatment of Parkinson's disease.

 In the European Union it is indicated for the treatment of adults with Parkinson's disease and end-of-dose motor fluctuations not stabilized on levodopa/dopa decarboxylase inhibitor treatment.

 Side effects

-Sometimes a wearing off effect may occur at the end of the dosing interval, where a patient may feel Parkinson's symptoms.
-Urine, saliva, or sweat may be discolored (dark color such as red, brown, or black) after taking carbidopa/levodopa/entacapone.
+The most common adverse reactions include dyskinesias, hyperkinesia, diarrhea, nausea, abdominal pain, vomiting, dry mouth, and urine discoloration.

+In 2015, the US Food and Drug Administration found no evidence of increased risk of heart attacks, stroke, or other cardiovascular events from using entacapone with carbidopa and levodopa for Parkinson's disease.
+A 2019 FDA review also reported no increased risk of prostate cancer with this treatment.

 Drug interactions

-Carbidopa/levodopa/entacapone is contraindicated in patients taking a class of antidepressant drugs known as non-selective monoamine oxidase (MAO) inhibitors such as phenelzine and tranylcypromine.
+It is contraindicated in people taking a class of antidepressant drugs known as non-selective monoamine oxidase (MAO) inhibitors such as phenelzine and tranylcypromine.

-Carbidopa/levodopa/entacapone may be combined with the drugs rasagiline or selegiline.
+It may be combined with the drugs rasagiline or selegiline.
 These drugs are a different type of MAO inhibitor known as selective MAO inhibitors that are often prescribed for Parkinson's disease.
 Many drug interactions involving selegiline are theoretical, primarily based on interactions with non-selective MAO inhibitors; at oral doses the risk of these interactions may be very low.
 However, transdermal selegiline, known by its trade name Emsam, is still contraindicated.
 Transdermal selegiline results in higher plasma levels at which it behaves like a non-selective MAO inhibitor.

 Concominant use of entacapone, a component of carbidopa/levodopa/entacapone, with MAO inhibitors may increase toxicity of MAO inhibitors.
 Levodopa, also a component of carbidopa/levodopa/entacapone, in combination with MAO inhibitors may result in hypertensive reactions.

+Iron salts or multivitamins containing iron should be administered with caution.
+They can form chelates with levodopa, carbidopa, and entacapone, which may reduce the bioavailability of these medications.